-Performance-guaranteed RPC processing techniques in hundreds of MSA environments taught by Kakao and Toss developers
+RPC processing techniques for ensuring performance in environments with hundreds of MSAs, as shared by Kakao and Toss developers

 Go